PriiDash(TM) was registered on SourceForge.net on Jun 8, 2011.

 - lib/boost

-- Usage: To run the program, first open an X terminal (Start | All Programs | Cygwin-X | XWin Server).
-Change directory (cd) to where the "priidash.exe" file is and type "./priidash".
+- Usage: To run "priidash3_mingw.exe", simply double-click it or run from the Windows command line.
+To run the program under Cygwin, first open an X terminal (Start | All Programs | Cygwin-X | XWin Server).
+Change directory (cd) to where the "PriiDash3.exe" file is and enter "./PriiDash3".
 If the program is run for the first time, then an "About" window will appear, displaying the license agreement.
 Please read the license agreement carefully and click the "Accept License" button.
 At a later time the "About" window can be opened by clicking the "About" button in the "Main Control" window.
-Click the "Go" button in either the "Main Control" window or the "Gauges" window to start data logging and display.
-Click the same button (text on the button should have changed to "Stop") to stop data logging and display.
-Click the "x" (close window) button at the upper right corner of the "Main Control" window to quit the program.
+Select the OBD-USB port number and the baud rate to match your hardware settings.
+If you don't want to use the default "f:" drive and "OBDLog" directory, click "Set log filename" to navigate to your preferred directory and enter any dummy filename such as "foo.txt".
+Enter the fuel cost and initial Odometer reading and select desired units.
+Select car type and run type:

 [Back] [Top]